godotengine/godot-docs/tutorials/performance/using_servers.rst

 tens of thousands of instances for something that needs to be processed every frame can be a bottleneck.

-This type of situation makes programmers regret they are using a game engine and wish they could go back to a more handcrafted, low level implementation of game code.
+This type of situation makes programmers regret they are using a game engine and wish they could go back to a more handcrafted, low-level implementation of game code.

 Still, Godot is designed to work around this problem.